Ich-Asadullah/7-Sentiment_Analysis/README.md

 ## Overview

-This repository contains a Jupyter notebook and a pre-trained LSTM model for sentiment analysis.
-The model is trained on a subset of the IMDB reviews dataset, specifically 50% of the full dataset.
-This project demonstrates the use of Long Short-Term Memory (LSTM) networks to classify sentiment in text data.
+This repository contains a Jupyter notebook and pre-trained LSTM, GRU models for sentiment analysis.
+The model is trained on a the IMDB reviews dataset.
+This project demonstrates the use of Long Short-Term Memory (LSTM) and, Gated Recurrent Unit (GRU) networks to classify sentiment in text data.

 ## Files

 - **`LSTM_Sentiment_Analysis.ipynb`**: A Jupyter notebook that contains the code for training and evaluating the LSTM model on the sentiment analysis task.
 The notebook includes data preprocessing, model training, and evaluation steps.
 - **`LSTM_model.pth`**: A PyTorch model file containing the weights of the trained LSTM model.
+This file can be used to load the pre-trained model for inference or further fine-tuning.
+- - **`gru_model.pth`**: A PyTorch model file containing the weights of the trained GRU model.
 This file can be used to load the pre-trained model for inference or further fine-tuning.

 ## Installation